rochester-rcl/specify7-docker/README.md

     cd specify7-docker
     docker-compose up -d
   ```
   Your Specify 7 instance should now be available at `http://localhost:<port>`.
-  I use port number 65001, because I have another webserver instance running on
-  port 80, but you can change the port in the `docker-compose.yml` file.

 - To stop the container:
   ```